-If you are interested in sustainable living, improving your Argentine Spanish skills at an affordable cost, and enjoying vegetarian food in the otherwise carnivorous country of Argentina, you could do no better than to land at Gaia, an ecovillage a couple of hours outside of Buenos Aires.
+Those interested in sustainable living, improving their Argentine Spanish skills at an affordable cost, and enjoying vegetarian food in the otherwise carnivorous country of Argentina, could do no better than to land at Gaia, an ecovillage a couple of hours outside of Buenos Aires.

 Founded in 1996, the 20-hectare community is situated on the grounds of a former dairy farm.
 A handful of friendly, if militant, full-time residents and their frequent visitors stay in comfortable eco-friendly mud houses.
 Three on-site windmills provide electricity (even Internet access) and food and water are heated with solar power.
 A laborious method of turning compost into electricity is also in place.
 Fruit and vegetables practically grow themselves in the rich soil, which requires no tilling thanks to traditional sustainable agricultural practices.